Matt-Adventure-Ardeche/staffhandbook/docs/policies/riskmitigation.md

 Hazards and risks cannot be considered in isolation; it is necessary to consider the maturity and experience of learners, the expertise of those leading them, wishes of parents and many other factors.
 En gagement with actual risk is vital if learners are to develop the skills to deal with the succession of risks they will meet in their own lives.

+_**Look, explore, listen, etc**_ - get to know the environment that you are working in, and the potential interaction between you, your participants and that environment.
+There is no point in assessing a risk without knowledge of the full implications.

 !!! info